okdar/smartarcs/docs/index.md

 </p>

 ### Civil Twilights
 SmartArcs watchfaces display also morning and evening [civil twilights](https://en.wikipedia.org/wiki/Twilight#Civil_twilight).
-The arcs represent the civil twilight periods with sunrise/sunset and dawn/dusk as beginnings or ends of the arcs.
+The arcs represent the civil twilight periods with sunrise/sunset and civil dawn/dusk as beginnings or ends of the arcs.
 <p align="center" width="100%">
     <img src="sun.png">
 </p>